 Prohibited Behavior Consequences Technology Abuses (cont.)
-1st Incident 2 nd (or more) Incident Misuse of Technology Making or attempting unauthorized access to any Amphitheater Information System (AIS): Using or attempting to use the AIS to: Access any other computer system; Access District-prohibited website; Bypass firewall or access proxy accounts; Perform any illegal or inappropriate acts; and/or Disrupting or modifying the AIS or data by spreading viruses or by any other means.
+1 st Incident 2 nd (or more) Incident 10B.
+Misuse of Technology Making or attempting unauthorized access to any Amphitheater Information System (AIS): Using or attempting to use the AIS to: Access any other computer system; Access District-prohibited website; Bypass firewall or access proxy accounts; Perform any illegal or inappropriate acts; and/or Disrupting or modifying the AIS or data by spreading viruses or by any other means.
 School Level Actions Short-term Suspension Long-term Suspension Expulsion School Level Actions Short-term Suspension (Mandatory) Long-term Suspension Expulsion 10C.
 Misuse of Personal Technology Using personal technology, on or off District property, in a manner that has a disruptive impact in class, on a school campus or at school activities.
-School Level Actions Short-term Suspension Long-term Suspension Revocation of BYOD (Bring Your Own Device) School Level Actions Short-term Suspension Long-term Suspension Expulsion
+School Level Actions Short-term Suspension Long-term Suspension Revocation of Authorization to Use a District-issued Electronic Device(s) Off-campus School Level Actions Short-term Suspension Long-term Suspension Expulsion